Ph Filters FAQ- How do they work and what do they do?

-Calcite is a crushed and screened white marble media which can inexpensively be used to neutralize acidic or low pH waters to a neutral, less corrosive effluent.
+ph filters - Calcite is crushed and screened white marble media which can inexpensively be used to neutralize acidic or low pH waters to a neutral, less corrosive effluent.
 Calcite is a naturally occurring calcium carbonate media.
 One of the advantages of Calcite is its self-limiting property.
 When properly applied, it corrects pH only enough to reach a non-corrosive equilibrium.
-It does not overcorrect under normal conditions.
+It does not over correct under normal conditions.

 - Naturally occurring material